derrybirkett/prontoimprese/README.md

     0.0.3

+----------------------------------------*/

     Update grid again (list.html) to fix central at 970px

-----------------------------------------*/

-    * Remove all containers and replaced with a single container around all content
+        * Remove all containers and replaced with a single container around all content Added Advanced Search
-    * Remove row from scheda-images

 /* ---------------------------------------